✦ First Few Hours

 The tattoo may feel sore and look a little red or a bit weepy.
 This is normal.

 Your tattoo may look a bit dull.
 This is normal and temporary.
+The dull skin will fall off in it's own time.

 Keep moisturising daily.